playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 - **this.app.fire** [communication][22] between scripts.

-### If successful
+### Done!

-You can play multiplayer in Photon.
+You can now play multiplayer in Photon!

 ![Project][23]

-Now you can create a room using Photon and synchronize the location information of the characters.
+You can create a room using Photon and synchronize the positions of players with each other.

 Although this project was only a simple real-time communication between players, you can also create a project that includes matchmaking.
 For the full project, including room creation and room listings, please [click here][1] .